Wizards, Dragons, Bears and Chooks: The Joy of Writing for Children

 About the tutor

 Lisa Shanahan is an internationally published writer of picture books and fiction for young people.
-Her first novel for teenagers, My Big Birkett, was published to critical acclaim in Australia, where it was short-listed for the CBCA Book of the Year for Older Readers, and in the United States, where it was a New York Public Library […]
+Her novel for teenagers, My Big Birkett was published to critical acclaim in Australia, where it was shortlisted for the 2007 CBCA Book of the Year for Older Readers and in the United States, where it was a 2008 New York Public […]